thiagoassisk8/spring-boot-grocery/readme.md

     }
 ```

+This function was my secret weapon!
+Whenever I find myself in a tight spot needing info from WireMock, it came to the rescue.
+It was like having a handy tool in my toolbox, making data retrieval easy.

 3. **What did you find most difficult?**

-   The most challenging aspect was devising a solution that effectively addressed all the system's requirements and translating it into code.
+   The most challenging aspect was thinking about a solution that effectively addressed all the system's requirements and turning it into code.
 Given the object-oriented nature of the codebase, it was crucial to have a clear understanding of the solution before diving into implementation.
 Specifically, I struggled with handling the functionality of discounting within a tight timeframe.

 4. **What mechanism did you put in place to track down issues in production on this code?
 If you didn’t put anything, write down what you could do.**